 - Return to bed only when you’re actually tired

 At first, this might seem inconvenient, especially if you have a small living space.
-But making a clear mental line between your bed and daytime activities usually helps your sleep within a few weeks.
+But drawing a clear mental boundary between your bed and daytime activities usually helps improve your sleep within a few weeks.

 The exception?
 Sex is fine.
-Research suggests it often promotes sleep rather than interfering with it.
+It often promotes sleep rather than interfering with it.

 3. Optimize Your Bedroom Environment